Pillar 3 Disclosure

 Tier 1 & Tier 2 Capital Nil

-There are three tests of capital adequacy relating to the above TREA figure :
+There are three tests of capital adequacy, which relate to the TREA figure.
+Firms are required to have:

-The Board are therefore comfortable that we are and have been throughout the financial year adequately capitalised for Pillar 1 purposes.
-We hold approximately £7.20m in cash and cash equivalents as at year end which the Board is comfortable will ensure prudent capitalisation and cover for market downturns and other risks that may materialise in the short to medium term.
+The Board are therefore comfortable that the Company is, and has been throughout the financial year, adequately capitalised for Pillar 1 purposes.
+The Company holds approximately £7.16m in cash and cash equivalents (excluding £300k of debt instruments) as at year end which the Board is satisfied will ensure prudent capitalisation and cover for market downturns and other risks that may materialise in the short to medium term.

 We are exposed to the following primary risk factors: